Colors that boost natural light

 I’ve spent years battling dark corners, crying over paint swatches that looked nothing like the Pinterest inspo, and even rearranging furniture at midnight to chase a sliver of daylight.

 But here’s the silver lining: After years of trial and error (and a few very dark navy walls I’m still recovering from), I’ve unlocked the cheat codes.
 These aren’t just pretty shades – they’re your secret weapon for a brighter space.
+Need more ideas?
+Check the trending paint colors of 2026.

 Ready to banish those shadows?
 Let’s make your rooms so radiant, that you’ll forget where the light switches are.

 Soft White (Like “Whisper” by Behr)